 Click Here for tab for Heartbreak Hotel by Elvis Presley

-Taking things back a little further now with this song from blues/rock singer and guitarist Elvis Presley.
-This track is an A-side single release (before the days of the compact disk where singles would be dedicated released).
-The song details the story of a man suffering from loneliness who jumped from a hotel window which Elvis was inspired to write about after reading the story in a newspaper.
+Taking things back a little further with this song from blues/rock singer and guitarist Elvis Presley.
+This track is an A-side single release (before the days of the compact disk).
+The song details the story of a man suffering from loneliness who jumped from a hotel window, which Elvis was inspired to write about after reading the story in a newspaper.

-By today’s standards, this solo might seem somewhat simplistic, but it does a really good job of informing you of the tried and true classic tricks guitarists would use.
-Another important aspect of this solo is the very quick ‘slapback’ style delay, although it’s not used too often in modern productions a slapback delay is still present on most fx units, so if you have one, you probably have access to a slapback delay already.
+By today’s standards, this solo might seem somewhat simplistic, but it does a really good job of teaching you some of the tried-and-true classic tricks guitarists use.
+Another important aspect of this solo is the very quick ‘slapback’-style delay.
+Although it’s not used too often in modern productions, a slapback delay is still present on most FX units.
+So if you own one, you probably have access to a slapback delay already.

-Not to be confused with the version we saw Marty McFly play in the incredible movie Back to the Future (although that is, in some part, responsible for its current-day popularity).
-But we are talking about the original, 1959 classic written and recorded by Chuck Berry.
-The song details the story of a slightly under-educated ‘country boy’ who is a good guitarist and has hopes of making it big.
+Not to be confused with the version we saw Marty McFly play in the incredible movie Back to the Future (which is in some part responsible for its current-day popularity).
+We are talking about the original, 1959 classic written and recorded by Chuck Berry.
+The song details the story of a slightly undereducated ‘country boy’ who is a good guitarist and has hopes of making it big.

 Let It Be by The Beatles